This post may contain affiliate links.

 - Take a Chocolate Farm tour

-Become Part of the La Carolina Family
+Become Part of the La Carolina Lodge Family

-Since this is a true working farm, there is always something happening and my girls especially loved watching the ranch hand Michael move wood using the traditional Costa Rican oxen method.
+Since this is a true working farm, there is always something happening, and my girls especially loved watching the ranch hand Michael move wood using the traditional Costa Rican oxen method.

 We loved finding a bird’s nest with a baby bird next to the washhouse, and the girls found all kinds of frogs around our cabin.
 We spent some of the best, unplugged family time ever because everyone was able to be fully present in our interactions.

-Food at La Carolina Lodge
+Meals at La Carolina Lodge Costa Rica

-Breakfast, lunch, and dinner are cooked on a wood stove and served family style around a huge farm table.
-Dinner is by candlelight, and breakfast and lunch offer amazing bird watching opportunities in the main gardens.
+Breakfast, lunch, and dinner are cooked on a wood stove and served family-style around a huge farm table.
+Dinner is by candlelight, and breakfast and lunch offer amazing bird-watching opportunities in the main gardens.